ALPHYPSYCHE/RUST/README.md

 </a>

 <div style="margin-left:5em;">
-    <span style="vertical-align: middle;"><font size="+2">This tutorial will guide you through the basics of Rust programming.Rust is a multi-paradigm, general-purpose programming language that emphasizes performance, type safety, and concurrency.
+    <span style="vertical-align: middle;"><font size="+2">This tutorial will guide you through the basics of Rust programming.
+Rust is a multi-paradigm, general-purpose programming language that emphasizes performance, type safety, and concurrency.
 It enforces memory safety—meaning that all references point to valid memory—without a garbage collector.</font></span>
 </div>